Facial Plastic Surgery

 Is rhinoplasty surgery painful?

 Patients are often surprised that rhinoplasty surgery is not as painful as they would expect.
 Dr. Novis uses meticulous techniques to avoid placing packing inside of the nose, which greatly improves postoperative pain and speeds recovery.
 Having a dull headache, facial soreness, and a stuffy nose is expected the first week after surgery and resolves in 1-2 weeks.
-Patients rarely require medication for more than a couple of days.
+Patients rarely require pain medication for more than a couple of days.

 Am I a candidate for nonsurgical rhinoplasty or liquid rhinoplasty?